aahmadf123/DeepFlyer/docs/integration/team_overview.md

 I handle the complete RL/AI/Vision pipeline - from raw camera input to trained flight policies.
 This includes computer vision processing, state representation, reward engineering, P3O training, and all the intelligent decision-making that makes the drone learn to navigate autonomously.

-## MVP Flight Trajectory
+## Flight Trajectory

-The Minimum Viable Product (MVP) implements a simplified flight path for educational demonstration:
+The system implements a simplified flight path for educational demonstration:

-### MVP Flight Sequence
+### Flight Sequence
 1. **Takeoff** from Point A to target altitude (0.8m)
 2. **360-degree yaw rotation** to scan and detect all visible hoops using ZED Mini + YOLO11
 3. **Navigate toward** the single detected hoop on one side